 Consumer Reports.
 “What “No Antibiotics” Claims Really Mean”

-Medical Press. “’Superbugs’ found in vast majority of U.S. supermarket meat”
+Medical Press. “’Superbugs’ found in the vast majority of U.S. supermarket meat”

 CNN.com.
 “Most burger chains fail on annual antibiotics report card”